nuunamnir/nuunamnir.dot-files/ISSUES.md

 * some keyboard shortcut switches keyboard layout - needs to fixed

 ## Other
+* mouse cursor scaling not working on qtile
+* show battery state on mobile computers
 * integrating Visual Studio Code into config management
 * show which output device is used for audio (define a default)
 * show which bluetooth devices are connected (and if available their remaining battery charge)